MileHacker Logo

 Fiction Set in Ontario

-Works by Margaret Atwood or Alice Munro, though it isn't always set specifically in Toronto, often have strong Ontario locations and themes.
+Works by Margaret Atwood or Alice Munro, despite the fact that it isn't always set specifically in Toronto, often have strong Ontario settings and themes.
 "In the Skin of a Lion" by Michael Ondaatje is a novel set in Toronto, a literary journey through its past.

 Local Publications

 "Now Toronto" is a free weekly alternative newspaper covering arts, culture, music, and local issues.
 "Toronto Life" is a monthly magazine covering city issues, culture, dining, and lifestyle.
-It has in-depth articles plus local experts.
+It has in-depth articles and tour guides.

 Pre-Booking Recommendations